-1 The independent directors possess all the qualifications and none of the disqualifications to hold the position.
-Compliant Please see Annex C. This was extracted from the LBP Manual on Corporate Governance (pages 32-34, item G. "Independent Directors") Re ecommendation 5.4 1 The company perpetually bars an independent director from serving in such capacity after the term limit of nine (9) years.
-Compliant An independent director of the Bank may only serve as such for a maximum cumulative term of nine (9) years.
-After which, the independent director shall be perpetually barred from serving as independent director in the same Bank, but may continue to serve as regular director.
-The nine (9) year maximum cumulative term for independent directors shall be reckoned from 2012.
-This was likewise clearly expressed on page 34, last paragraph of item G in the LBP Manual on Corporate Governance.
 2 In the instance that the company retains an independent director in the same capacity after nine (9) years, the Board provides meritorious justification and seeks shareholders'/members' approval during the annual regular meeting.
 Not Applicable No Independent Director in LANDBANK serves more than nine (9) years.
 This was likewise clearly expressed on page 7 in the LBP Manual on Corporate Governance.
-Re ecommendation 5.5 1 The positions of Chairperson of the Board and Chief Executive Officer (or its equivalent) are held by separate individuals.
+Re commendation 5.5 1 The positions of Chairperson of the Board and Chief Executive Officer (or its equivalent) are held by separate individuals.
 Compliant The Chairman of the Board is Sec.
-Carlos G. Dominguez, Secretary of the Department of Finance, while the President and CEO is Cecilia C. Borromeo, who is also the Vice-Chairperson.
+Benjamin E. Diokno, Secretary of the Department of Finance, while the President and CEO is Cecilia C. Borromeo, who is also the Vice-Chairperson.
 2 The Chairperson of the Board and Chief Executive Officer (or its equivalent) have clearly defined responsibilities.
-Compliant Please see Annex C- Specific Duties and Responsibilities of the Chairperson of the Board of Directors (pages 26-27, number 13 of the LBP Manual on Corporate Governance) and Annex I, titled "Duties and Powers of the President and CEO" (pages 63-65, item A of the LBP Manual on Corporate Governance) Re ecommendation 5.6 1 The Board designates a lead director among the independent directors if the Chairperson of the Board is not an independent director.
+Compliant Please see Annex C - Specific Duties and Responsibilities of the Chairperson of the Board of Directors (pages 26-27, number 13 of the LBP Manual on Corporate Governance) and Annex I, titled "Duties and Powers of the President and CEO" (pages 63-65, item A of the LBP Manual on Corporate Governance) Re commendation 5.6 1 The Board designates a lead director among the independent directors if the Chairperson of the Board is not an independent director.
 Not Applicable The LANDBANK President and CEO acts as Vice-Chairperson and Presiding Officer in the absence of the Chairman of the Board.
 Re commendation 5.7 1 The Directors/Trustees with material interest in a transaction affecting the corporation fully disclose his/her adverse interest, abstain from taking part in the deliberations for the same, and recuse from voting on the approval of transaction.
-Compliant Abstention or recusal from the deliberations on matters posing conflict of interests situations has been exercised by certain LANDBANK Directors for few agenda items in CY 2021 board meetings.
+Compliant Abstention or recusal from the deliberations on matters posing conflict of interests situations has been exercised by certain LANDBANK Directors for few agenda items in CY 2022 board meetings.
 Reasons for which were duly disclosed in the Board.
 These were properly minuted/recorded.
 Moreover, LANDBANK directors are well informed about policies of the Bank which are in place such as DOSRI Rules and RPT Guidelines Re commendation 5.8 1 The non-executive directors (NEDs) have separate periodic meetings with the external auditor and heads of the internal audit, compliance, and risk functions, without any executive directors present.
-Compliant Excluding the President & CEO, the non-executive Directors and the Heads of Internal Audit Group, Risk Management Group, Compliance Management Group and the Resident COA Representative were able to meet separately on 16 November 2021, in compliance with the BSP and GCG requirements.
+Compliant Excluding the President & CEO, the non-executive Directors and the Heads of Internal Audit Group, Risk Management Group, Compliance Management Group and the Resident COA Representative were able to meet separately on 8 November 2022, in compliance with the BSP and GCG requirements.
+2 The meetings are chaired by the lead independent director, if applicable.
+Not Applicable Meetings are presided over by the Chairperson or Vice-Chairperson.
+(Details of the meetings cannot be divulged due to confidentiality/subject to LBP EO 78, s. of 2022 re: Revised Guidelines on Management of Information Assets)